wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/create-model.md

     ![A screenshot of a computer](../media/image015.png)

 1. The page lays out the four key steps you need to take with your model.
-   1. The first step: Add files to be used for training the model to recognize Benefits Change Letters.
+   1. The first step: Add files to be used for training the model to recognize benefits change Letters.
    1. Include negative examples – a few documents that are not benefits change letters.
 1. Classify files and run training.
-   1. Teaches the model to recognize Benefits Change letters so it can analyze every document in each library it is applied to.
+   1. Teaches the model to recognize benefits change letters so it can analyze every document in each library it is applied to.
-   1. It will classify documents as it identifies them as a Benefits Change letters, applying the "Confidential" label that was selected when the model was created.
+   1. It will classify documents as it identifies them as a benefits change letters, applying the "Confidential" label that was selected when the model was created.
 1. Create and train your extractors.
 Extractors pull data from the letters.
 In this case, Human Resources would like to sort the letters based on the names of the insurance provider, which is buried in the body of the document.
 1. Apply your models to the libraries of your choice.
 Once the model is trained with a few example documents, you can apply it to the library or libraries of your choice.